yuseok-kim-edushare/FTP-For-Powerbuilder/README.md

 ## Installation

 1. Copy the `FluentFtpWrapper.dll` and `connections.xml` files to your application directory
-2. Register the COM library using:
+2. Register the COM library using: (If you use Modern powerbuilder, you can call directly without com, check about .net dll importer in PB IDE)
    ```
    regasm FluentFtpWrapper.dll /tlb:FluentFtpWrapper.tlb /codebase
    ```